Sharpening Handbook Logo

 KJ-45 Bottom Stop

-If using a Tormek with the KJ-45 jig, the bottom stop is recommended (as indicated in the picture to the left).
+Jig: The KJ-45 jig can hold this tool acceptably, but you need to use the bottom stop (as indicated in the picture to the right).
 This makes setting the angle far easier.

 Micro Bevel Notes